pulp/pulpcore/docs/plugins/api-reference/profiling.rst

 ====================================

 Pulp has a performance data collection feature that collects statistics about a Stages API pipeline as it runs.
-The data is recorded to a sqlite3 database in the `/var/lib/pulp/debug` folder.
+The data is recorded to a sqlite3 database in the ``/var/lib/pulp/debug`` directory.

-This can be enabled with the `PROFILE_STAGES_API = True` setting in the Pulp settings file.
-Once enabled it will write a sqlite3 with the uuid of the task name it runs in to the `/var/lib/pulp/debug/` folder.
+The feature can be activated by declaring the setting ``PROFILE_STAGES_API=True`` in the settings file.
+Once enabled, Pulp will record the statistics with the UUID of the task name it runs.

 Summarizing Performance Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^